Christmas Prosecco Sangria

 • Add prosecco.
 Just before serving, pour the chilled prosecco into the pitcher.
 Gently stir to mix without losing too many bubbles.

 • Serve.
-Pour into glasses over ice if desired, ensuring each glass gets a mix of fruit.
-Garnish with an extra sprig of rosemary or a cinnamon stick for a festive touch.
+Pour into glasses over ice if desired, making sure each glass gets a mix of fruit.
+Garnish with an extra sprig of rosemary or a cinnamon stick for a nice touch.

 Notes